pingcap/docs/pessimistic-transaction.md

 > **Note:**
 >
-> Starting from v3.0.8, the newly created TiDB clusters use the pessimistic transaction model by default.
-However, this does not affect your clusters if you upgrading from v3.0.7 or earlier to v3.0.8 (and later).
+> Starting from v3.0.8, newly created TiDB clusters use the pessimistic transaction model by default.
+However, this does not affect your existing cluster if you upgrade it from v3.0.7 or earlier to v3.0.8 or later.
 In other words, **only newly created clusters default to using the pessimistic transaction model**.

 ## Switch transaction mode

-You can set the transaction mode by configuring the [`tidb_txn_mode`](/tidb-specific- system-variables.md#tidb_txn_mode) system variable.
-The following command sets all explicit transactions (that is, non-autocommit transactions) executed by newly created sessions in the cluster to the pessimistic transaction model:
+You can set the transaction mode by configuring the [`tidb_txn_mode`](/tidb-specific-system-variables.md#tidb_txn_mode) system variable.
+The following command sets all explicit transactions (that is, non-autocommit transactions) executed by newly created sessions in the cluster to the pessimistic transaction mode:

 {{< copyable "sql" >}}